At a networking event, once you have exchanged names, conversation will likely ensue. Engage In It.

 In so doing, do not start the conversation directly focused on business or professional aspects.
 That can be off-putting and serve to create an uncomfortable situation.
 Rather, engage in some small talk.
 Inquire as to the origin of their name.
 Ask them about their impressions on the event itself.
 Get them talking on anything other than business.
 This will serve to make the connection comfortable.

-After a few minutes (or even several minutes of small talk), segue over to more professional topics.
+After a few or even several minutes small talk, segue over to more professional topics.
 Ask about their business.
 How long have they done it?
 What did they do before?
 How did they get started?

 Once the professional discussion has run its course, segue back to small talk.
 You can reflect on something professional they said, and tie it back to something within small talk.